 - 2) Keep Site Prefix Type as the default setting Delegated.
-If your ISP has provided a specific IPv6 site prefix, select Static and enter the prefix. - 3) Keep WAN Connection as default. - 4.
+If your ISP has provided a specific IPv6 site prefix, select Static and enter the prefix. - 3) Keep WAN Connection as the default settings. - 4.
 Click Save to make the settings effective.

-12. 2.
+10. 2.
 2. Configure the DHCPv6 Server Address Type